lexas-f-utokyo/lexas-tmp/README.md

 2. Run "4.Relation-extraction.ipynb".
 3. The output file will be saved in data/masked_sentences_bert.txt

+If you want to train a new relation extraction model, run "Relation-extraction-train.ipynb".

 ## LEXAS Suggestion

 We have already prepared two pre-trained models, one use features from databases and knowledgebases and the other use only databases.

-If you want to try it, start from step 8.
+If you want to use the pre-trained models, start from step 8.

 ### 5. Number the experiments